giulioprinaricotti/9yearsoldgames/README.md

 # 👻 Ghost Games Collection

-A collection of fun, educational ghost hunting games created during a coding session with 4th grade students at St. Francis International School in Rome, 2025.
+A collection of fun, educational ghost hunting games created during a coding session with 4th grade students in 2025.

 ## 🎮 Games Included